Primer C-VAE: An interpretable deep learning primer design method to detect emerging virus variants: Process primer design with Primer C-VAE

-\paragraph{Data pre-processing.} Our pre-processing protocol implements adaptive sequence length filtration based on organism-specific genomic characteristics.
-For most organisms, we compute mean sequence lengths and eliminate sequences deviating more than 1/3 above or below this central value to ensure dataset uniformity for effective primer design.
-However, for viruses with relatively compact and complete genomic sequences, such as SARS-CoV-2, we modify this criterion by removing only sequences shorter than 2/3 of the mean length, thereby preserving dataset integrity.
-Following filtration, we determine the maximum sequence length ($max\_vector$) within each dataset and standardize all genome sequences through strategic 'N' nucleotide padding, generating uniform $1 \times 1 \times max\_vector$ dimensional matrices.
-In our SARS-CoV-2 dataset, sequences averaged 29-30 kilobases with a maximum length of 31,079 base pairs, and filtering removed only sequences shorter than 20 kilobases, resulting in standardized $1 \times 1 \times 31,079$ matrices for neural network input.
-Variant-specific average sequence lengths are documented in Appendix Table \ref{tab:SARS-CoV-2_seq_length}.
+\paragraph{Data pre-processing.} Our preprocessing pipeline applies organism-specific filtering to improve length consistency.
+For most organisms, we compute the mean sequence length and remove sequences whose lengths deviate by more than one-third above or below the mean.
+For viruses with relatively compact and near-complete genomes, such as SARS-CoV-2, we use a less stringent rule and remove only sequences shorter than two-thirds of the mean length to preserve coverage.
+After filtering, we compute the maximum sequence length ($max\_vector$) within each dataset and standardize all sequences by padding with the nucleotide ``N'' to obtain a fixed-length representation, yielding $1 \times 1 \times max\_vector$ matrices.
+In the SARS-CoV-2 dataset, sequences averaged 29--30~kb with a maximum length of 31{,}079~bp; we removed only sequences shorter than 20~kb and represented each sequence as a $1 \times 1 \times 31{,}079$ matrix for neural network input.
+Variant-specific average lengths are reported in Appendix Table~\ref{tab:SARS-CoV-2_seq_length}.

-Unlike Large Language Models (LLMs) capable of processing natural language or direct DNA/RNA sequences, our neural architecture requires numerical representation of categorical genomic data (nucleotides 'A', 'T', 'C', or 'G') \cite{zhang2021DeepLearningModel}.
-While traditional bioinformatic approaches employ either One-Hot or K-mer encoding strategies, we primarily implement Ordinal Encoding as our default nucleotide representation method, as defined in Equation \ref{eq:ordinal_encoding}.
-This computational approach offers superior efficiency and implementation simplicity for convolutional neural networks compared to One-Hot Encoding, while providing enhanced flexibility relative to K-mer Encoding while maintaining comparable performance metrics \cite{choong2017EvaluationConvolutionaryNeural}.
-We also provide One-Hot Encoding as an alternative representation strategy when appropriate.

-Prior to neural network input, each standardized sequence undergoes Ordinal Encoding according to the function defined in Equation \ref{eq:ordinal_encoding}, with the resulting transformation illustrated in Appendix Figure \ref{fig:sequence_encoding_example}.